slittycode/reasonable-mind/README.md

 A neuro-symbolic reasoning framework combining rigorous logical foundations with extended thinking capabilities.

+## Project Intent & Mission

+The goal of **Reasonable Mind** is to bridge the gap between deterministic logic systems and probabilistic LLMs.
+It is designed to be a robust, production-ready framework for building high-reliability agents that can reason, plan, and act with quantifiable confidence.
+This repository serves as the canonical reference implementation for this architecture.

 ## Overview

 Reasonable Mind is a modular agent architecture that implements: